 The graph on the right quantifies the fluorescence intensity, making it a quantitative assay.

-Pharmaceutical companies can use Xilis’ platform to investigate immunotherapeutic candidates (e.g. checkpoint inhibitors, CAR-T, TILs) as our MOS captures the full tumor microenvironment.
+Pharmaceutical companies can use Xilis’ platform to investigate immunotherapeutic candidates (e.g. checkpoint inhibitors, CAR-T, TILs) as our MOSTM captures the full tumor microenvironment.
 By using our technology, drug developers can increase clinical trial success rates by ensuring drugs are safe and effective, and to target patients most likely to respond to treatment.